 The Interreg NWE research project Di-Plast develops digital technology to enable complete documentation and the quality assurance of recycled plastic material flows.
 Sensor technology, data analysis and process management will be used to create the information and processes that enable recycled plastics to be used safely, encouraging its uptake as secondary raw material.

 The Di-Plast technology is to be tested and refined in four pilot projects.
 The region of operation is North West Europe, starting with Germany, the Netherlands and Luxembourg.
 12 companies, clusters and associations that cover various parts of the value chain (source, collection, processing, compounding, use) participate in the project.
-The output will be replicable and adaptable for dissemination in NWE & the EU.

 The project is still open to new participants (enterprises and experts in plastics and recyclate processing) from Germany, the Netherlands and Luxembourg.